r-c-f/waynergy/README.md

 The latest version of wlroots has an issue where discrete axis events are accumulated rather than sent directly; to correct for this the discrete parameter is now a multiple of `120` rather than `1`.
-For older wlroots versions experiencing abnormally-large scroll steps, set `wlr/wheel_mult` to `1`.
+For sway users, `wlr/wheel_mult_sway` is enabled by default and should set the proper default based on the version of sway detected; otherwise, `wlr/wheel_mult` may be used for manual configuration.

 ## Acknowledgements
 I would like to thank